Frank O'Hara & Marion Raycheba in China

 dressing gowns made for my 2 daughters, a caftan for me and Marion and a

-cigar with a good cognac - to complete the picture.
+the occasional cigar with a good cognac - to complete the picture.

 Our last 6 days were in Shanghai for some